Yu Tamaki Hoso: International Solo Trombonist

 1999: Diploma, Hyogo Pref.
 Nishimomiya High School, Music Department

-2002: Fellow participant, Pacific Music Festival, Principal Trb. under Charles Dutoit
+2002: Fellow participant, Pacific Music Festival (Dir.
+Charles Dutoit)

-2003: BA of Music, Kyoto City University of Arts, under Shin-ichi Go
+2003: BA of Music, Kyoto City University of Arts, under Prof. Shin-ichi Go

 2007-2008: Assistant for Peter Sullivan at Duquesne University of Pittsburgh